Like ToolFern? Prefer us as your source on Google →

 Tip: iat and exp are Unix timestamps (seconds since 1970).
 An expired exp means the token would be rejected by a server even though it still decodes fine here.

 Decoding a JWT and verifying a JWT are two different things.
-This tool only decodes the header and payload so you can read them — it does not check the signature.
-Signature verification proves the token hasn't been tampered with, and it requires the signing secret (for HMAC algorithms like HS256) or the public key (for RSA/ECDSA like RS256), which this client-side tool intentionally never asks for.
-Because of that, you should never treat a decoded payload as proof that a token is authentic or still valid.
-Always verify signatures on your server before trusting any claim.
+Decoding just reads the header and payload, anyone can do that without any secret.
+Verifying proves the token hasn't been tampered with, and it requires the signing secret (for HMAC algorithms likeHS256) or the issuer's public key (for RSA/ECDSA algorithms like RS256 or ES256).
+This tool does both: it decodes automatically, and it verifies the signature client-side (via the browser's Web Crypto API) if you supply the secret or public key.
+A token with alg: none claims to have no signature at all, a known vulnerability class if a server actually accepts it, so this tool flags it instead of pretending to verify it.
+If you don't have the secret or public key handy, you should still never treat a decoded payload as proof that a token is authentic or still valid; verify it, ideally on your server, before trusting any claim.

 Frequently asked questions